cohere-ai/BinaryVectorDB/README.md

 # Usage - Load an Existing Binary Vector Database

-We will talk later how to build your own vector database.
+We will show later how to build a vector DB on your own data.
 For the start, let us use a pre-build binary vector database.
 We host various pre-build databases on [https://huggingface.co/Cohere/BinaryVectorDB](https://huggingface.co/Cohere/BinaryVectorDB).
 You can download these and use them localy.

 Let us the simple English version from Wikipedia to get started:
 ```